khongten001/ONVIF4Delphi/README.md

 # Camera Library Testing

-This repository contains the results of testing the library with various camera models.
 The library has been successfully tested with different cameras from various brands.

 ## Test Results